jluchen/C3AI_COVID_GC/README.md

 Home of the C3.AI Covid-19 Grand Challenge submission from a Georgia Tech MS Analytics team.
 Team members include: Chase Anderton, Justin Chen, James Domingo, and Hannah Murray.
-Insert more descriptive stuff as we finish/make this repo public.
+Predicting case counts of COVID-19 as we enter the 2020 Holiday season.